CALL 419-891-9333

 • Wire or hard plastic notebooks

-• Permanent markers, paperclips, correction fluid (white-out), staples, pens & pencils, art supplies
+• Permanent markers, paperclips, correction fluid (white-out), staples, pens & pencils, and art supplies

 • Batteries